 While living on the Central Coast, he discovered Alban (makers of fine Central Coast Rhone based wines including Syrah).
 Peter fell in love with this variety and found himself planting Syrah vineyards for a local vintner.
 This turned into additional vineyard management work and soon he was managing high end vineyards that were producing fruit for some premium area wineries including Santa Barbara based Sine Qua Non.

 As Peter told us, he took a ten-year detour to actually start making commercial wine.
-However, with prior management of large-scale vineyards, his experience was in demand and was hired to come to Napa to oversee famed grower Beckstoffer’s vineyard holdings in 1997.
-In 1999, 30 years after his first trip to Napa Valley, he took a job at Stag’s Leap Cellars as a vineyard manager.
+However, with prior management of large-scale vineyards, his experience was in demand and was hired to come to Napa to oversee famed grower Beckstoffer’s vineyard holdings.
+He furthered his vineyard skills while working at Stag’s Leap Cellars as a vineyard manager.
 Later he taught viticulture classes at Napa Valley College; today he is a Grower Relations Representative for Treasury Wine Estates.

 In 2000 Peter started making home wine and released his first commercial vintage in 2003.
 Today he devotes his time to winemaking as well as consulting for a variety of wine related projects.
 He bonded his home and makes the wine there.
 All wine as of our latest review are bottled under the Aum Cellars label (look for the Aum Sanskrit symbol on the label).
 Peter produces his wines organically and biodynamically and became officially certified in 2010.
 Due to personal allergies his wines always contain low amounts of sulfites.

 Peter takes a minimalist approach to winemaking, rather letting the variety and vineyard characteristics show.
-His wines are unfined and unfiltered (vegan style according to Peter) and indigenous yeasts are used for fermentation.
+His wines are unfined and unfiltered (vegan style according to Peter!) and indigenous yeasts are used for fermentation.
 The winemaking is as gentle as possible with manual punch-downs and no pump-overs during fermentation.
 In addition, he has long term leases on vineyards to ensure fruit sources remain fairly consistent.
 Peter also sources fruit from outside of Napa Valley, for other varieties that tend to grow better in different growing regions.
-And the wines are primarily released very young.

 Select Wines